Battle of Masan: September push

 On August 31, 1950, the 25th Division held a front of almost 30 mi, beginning in the north at the Namji-ri bridge over the Naktong River and extending west on the hills south of the river to the Nam's confluence with it.
 It then bent southwest up the south side of the Nam to where the Sobuk-san mountain mass tapered down in its northern extremity to the river.
 There the line turned south along rising ground to Sibidang-san, crossed the saddle on its south face through which passed the Chinju-Masan railroad and highway, and continued southward up to Battle Mountain and on to P'il-bong.
 From P'il-bong the line dropped down spur ridge lines to the southern coastal road near Chindong-ni.
 The US 35th Infantry Regiment held the northern 26,000 yd of the division line, from the Namji-ri bridge to the Chinju-Masan highway.
 The regiment was responsible for the highway.
 The regiment's weakest and most vulnerable point was a 3 mi gap along the Naktong River between most of F Company on the west and its 1st Platoon to the east.
 This platoon guarded the Namji-ri cantilever steel bridge on the division extreme right at the boundary with the US 2nd Infantry Division across the Naktong River.
 South of the highway, the 24th Infantry held the high ground west of Haman, including Battle Mountain and P'il-bong.
 Colonel John L. Throckmorton's 5th RCT held the southern spur of Sobuk-san to the coastal road at Chindong-ni.
 From Chindong-ni some ROK Marine units continued the line to the southern coast.
-General Kean's 25th Division command post was at Masan, the 35th Infantry command post was on the east side of the Chirwon-Chung-ni road, the 24th Infantry command post was at Haman and Throckmorton's 5th Infantry command post was at Chindong-ni.
+Kean's 25th Division command post was at Masan, the 35th Infantry command post was on the east side of the Chirwon-Chung-ni road, the 24th Infantry command post was at Haman and Throckmorton's 5th Infantry command post was at Chindong-ni.
 By August 31, the division was suffering manpower shortages, and a limited number of KATUSAs were brought in to replenish its ranks.